 It seems that we have created somewhat of a circle here - we are cutting down the natural environments of these creatures so they’re moving right in with us - people.
 They are now well adapted to living with us too, keeping quiet in the attic (or not really keeping quiet at all) and taking our food, sometimes because we let them but most of the time behind our backs.
 As they get more used to humans, the squirrels get braver and when they then don’t get what they want - more food - they can get quite annoyed.

 The moral of the story here is that squirrels rarely attack humans, but they will if defenseless or attacked themselves.
-Dogs and cats, for example, will get too close to a squirrel from time to time and can be met by a nasty bite.
+Dogs and cats (prone to disease from squirrel bites), for example, will get too close to a squirrel from time to time and can be met by a nasty bite.
 If you get too close, or start offering the animal food, there is a good chance that you could be met by a nasty bite too.
 Keep away - if you don’t get too close, you won’t have the chance to get attacked!

 For more information, you may want to click on one of these guides that I wrote:

 How much does squirrel removal cost? - get the lowdown on prices.

 How to get rid of squirrels - my main squirrel removal info guide.

 Example squirrel trapping photographs - get do-it-yourself ideas.